Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Each indicator tube consists of a central 1.315 inch OD with 0.109 inch wall steel tube open at the bottom with a flat top hat containing a pin hole and a surrounding thermally isolating concentric sealed buoyant argon gas filled annular region defined by a 8.625 inch OD, 0.148 inch wall steel tube.
 The annular region thermally isolates the central region ensuring that the temperature of the liquid sodium in the central tube is approximately the same temperature as the liquid sodium discharge temperature of the associated movable fuel bundle.

-The annular region of the indicator tube provides sufficient positive buoyancy so that when 1.3 m of the indicator tube is projecting above the primary liquid sodium surface the indicator tube maintains an upright position due to its positive buoyancy in hot liquid sodium.
+The annular region of the indicator tube provides sufficient positive buoyancy so that when 1.3 m of the indicator tube is projecting above the liquid sodium surface the indicator tube maintains an upright position due to its positive buoyancy in hot liquid sodium.

-Note that the buoyancy of the annular region is not sufficient to lift the net weight of a movable fuel bundle when the indictor tube is fully immersed in liquid sodium.
+Note that the buoyancy of the annular region is not sufficient to lift the weight of a movable fuel bundle when the indictor tube is fully immersed in liquid sodium.

 THE CENTRAL TUBE TOP COVER: